aoterodelaroza/aoterodelaroza.github.io/_critic2/98_manual/12_nciplot.md

 Some tips for using the NCIPLOT keyword efficiently:

+* If the reference field is a grid, the system is periodic (i.e. the structure was read with CRYSTAL) and no FRAGMENT keyword is used, the dimensions of the grids used in NCIPLOT are the same as the reference field.

 * If the reference field that provides the density for NCIPLOT is a grid field, then it is usually much faster if core-augmentation (ZPSP and the CORE field option) is not used.
 The reason is that if